 Because of the untidy data issues outlined above and without the right tools to help, conducting inventory audits is so time-consuming that it doesn’t seem worth it.
 So, most business owners don’t run them as often as needed.

-In fact, The Academy of Executive Management reports that the main reason operators skip auditing is a lack of effective reporting systems:
+In fact, The Academy of Executive Management reports that the main reason operators skip auditing is a lack of effective reporting and inventory management systems:

 If you don’t know your turnover rate, you’ll likely only discover an excess inventory problem after diving deep into your inventory data.
 But by then, your best chances for turning that inventory into revenue may be behind you.

 Sometimes, it’s not you; it’s them (AKA, anyone along your supply chain).